kevinrefermat/Sticky/README.md

 #### Asynchronous

-This has the advantage offloading the work to a background queue, which frees up the calling thread.
+The asynchronous `start()` function has the advantage offloading the work to a background queue, thus freeing up the calling thread.

-This could be advtangageous if there were computationally expensive data migrations occuring during initialization that could block the calling thread (which is likely to be the main thread) for seconds.
+This is useful in cases where there are computationally expensive data migrations occuring during initialization that could block the calling thread (which is likely to be the main thread) for seconds.

 ```swift
 persistentContainer.start() { result in